moq-wg/moq-transport/draft-lcurley-warp.md

 ### Subscribers

-One of the goals of the proposed data model is to facilitate subscribers, within a WarpMediSession, to request the right granularity of the media resources in a way that is independent of application and a given transport mapping.
+One of the goals of the proposed data model is to facilitate subscribers, within a WarpMediaSession, to request the right granularity of the media resources in a way that is independent of application and a given transport mapping.